On General Principal Symmetric Ideals: Introduction

-To prove this theorem, we will largely follow the outline of the proof given in \cite{HSS}.
 In Section 7 of \cite{HSS}, a polynomial is constructed (in a sufficient number of variables) and the principal symmetric ideal it generates is used to show that a Zariski open set in which the conclusion holds is nonempty.
-In this paper, we will show that the principal symmetric ideal they constructed can be replaced with a similar ideal, $J$, that we will show is principal symmetric and satisfies some other technical conditions.
-Moreover, when the construction in \cite{HSS} is possible, the ideal they generate will agree with our construction.
+In this paper, we will show that the principal symmetric ideal they constructed can be replaced with a similar ideal, $J$, that we will show is principal symmetric.
+Moreover, when the construction in \cite{HSS} is possible, the ideals agree.
 To show that $J$ is principal symmetric, we will use a recognition theorem for principal symmetric ideals that we develop in \Cref{characterization section}.
-In that section, we will also introduce maximal $r$-generated submodules, determine the structure of maximal $r$-generated submodules as $KS_n$-modules, and relate them to general symmetric ideals, which we now define.
+In that section, we will also introduce maximal $r$-generated submodules, determine their structure as $k\S_n$-modules, and relate them to general symmetric ideals.